Updates for GCSE/GCSE exams - summer 2022 series

 We will explore options to support you such as extra time, BSL or specialist equipment.
 However, to do this, we need to know as early as possible.

-We cannot guarantee exam access arrangements as the final decision lies with the exam board.
+We cannot guarantee exam access arrangements as the final decision to allow access arrangements is made by the exam board.

 Exam instructions for candidates 2021/22